 The Volcanic Light: A Week Across the Canary Islands

-The sand was black.
+The sand is black.
 Welcome to the Canary Islands.
 Not grey, not dark brown — genuinely, densely black.
 Volcanic basalt ground to powder by centuries of Atlantic surf.
-I was lying on Playa Jardin in Puerto de la Cruz, Tenerife, on a beach designed by Cesar Manrique (who seems to have designed half of everything interesting in the Canary Islands).
-For a comparison of what each island offers, see our , watching waves crash into rocks that were once molten.
+Stretch out on Playa Jardin in Puerto de la Cruz, Tenerife, a beach designed by Cesar Manrique (who seems to have designed half of everything interesting in the Canary Islands).
+For a comparison of what each island offers, see our , and watch the waves crash into rocks that were once molten.

 The Canary Islands do something to your sense of scale.
-You're standing on volcanoes that rose from the Atlantic floor.
+You stand on volcanoes that rose from the Atlantic floor.
 The highest point in Spain — Mount Teide at 3,718 meters — is here, not on the mainland.
-The islands are closer to Africa (100 km from Morocco) than to Madrid (1,700 km).
-And the light, filtered through clear Atlantic air at a subtropical latitude, makes every color more intense than it should be.
+The islands sit closer to Africa (100 km from Morocco) than to Madrid (1,700 km).
+And the light, filtered through clear Atlantic air at a subtropical latitude, makes every color more intense than it has any right to be.

 Tenerife: The Island That Has Everything

-I started on Tenerife because everyone does, and because it justifies the default.
-The island is essentially two climates stapled together — the north is green, cloudy, and lush with banana plantations; the south is dry, sunny, and resort-heavy.
+Start on Tenerife, because everyone does, and because the island justifies the default.
+It is essentially two climates stapled together — the north is green, cloudy, and lush with banana plantations; the south is dry, sunny, and resort-heavy.

-The first morning, I drove to Teide National Park.
+Give the first morning to Teide National Park.
 The road from Puerto de la Cruz climbs through pine forest, breaks above the cloud line (an experience that never gets old — you literally drive through a white ceiling into sunshine), and enters a volcanic caldera that looks like Mars.

 The cable car to 3,555 meters (40 EUR return, book at volcanoteide.com) runs when the wind cooperates.
 At the top station, the air is thin, cold, and absurdly clear.
-I could see Gran Canaria, La Gomera, La Palma, and El Hierro — four islands spread across the Atlantic like stepping stones.
+From there, Gran Canaria, La Gomera, La Palma, and El Hierro spread across the Atlantic like stepping stones.
 The summit itself requires a free permit (limited to 200/day, apply weeks ahead at reservasparquesnacionales.es).

 The Masca Valley Descent